Pant/nextcloudpi-readthedocs/FAQ.md

 - If you don't have port 443 available, you will have to do it manually.
 You can use the Let's Encrypt DNS challenge authentication for this ( [wiki entry](https://github.com/nextcloud/nextcloudpi/wiki/How-to-configure-Let's-Encrypt-with-closed-ports-80-and-443) ).

-### Nextcloud is too slow / I get random failures / I get server errors even with a fresh image
+### Why is Nextcloud so slow / failing randomly / getting server errors even with a fresh image?

 Most commonly these things are caused by hardware problems.

  - Check your SD card: take it out, copy the whole image to your computer and then copy it back to the SD.
 Assert that there are no read/write errors
  - Check your power supply.
 Many cheap power supplies are not stable enough for reliable functioning.
 Also try to have external supplies for your external HDDs.

-### How can I install Plex with NextCloudPi
+### How can I install Plex with NextCloudPi?

 First install plex, after configure NextCloudPi, upgrades, etc.